lacoco-lab/lacoco-lab.github.io/joining/index.md

 * contact details of 2 or 3 references.

 For the current round of recruitment, applications received by **20 December 2025** will receive full consideration.
-For your reference, you can find the legally binding call for the position [here](https://www.uni-saarland.de/fileadmin/upload/verwaltung/stellen/Wissenschaftler/W2740.pdf) (reference number W2740, please include it in your email subject).
+For your reference, you can find the legally binding call for the position [here](https://www.uni-saarland.de/fileadmin/upload/verwaltung/stellen/Wissenschaftler/W2740.pdf).
+Please include the reference number W2740 in your email subject when applying.